Jordan Travel Guide

 Political unrest and acts of terrorism are not common, but can happen.
 Avoid large gatherings and demonstrations, and always be vigilant.

 If staying solo in hostels/hotels/Airbnb’s in Petra, read reviews from past travelers thoroughly to make sure the owners are trustworthy.
 If they don’t have good reviews, pick another place.
-The owner at my hostel was trying to pick up solo female travelers which was very uncomfortable.
+The owner at my hostel in Petra was trying to pick up solo female travelers, which was extremely uncomfortable.

 Trust your instincts.
 If things don’t feel right, look for alternatives.